moabukar/cilium-demo/README.md

 # Cilium demo

 - Lab/demo to play with Cilium (CNI for K8s)
-- And to get bettet with K8s networking.
+- And to get better with K8s networking.

 ## Setup env